Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 3. If desired by the site, send the parent information/opt-out form (English; Spanish) home prior to survey administration.
 If a signed form is returned, be sure the youth participant returning the form does NOT complete surveys.
 Note: a youth participant without permission to complete surveys may still participate in EBP programming, if permission was granted.

-In sites WITHIN New York City public schools:
+In sites WITHIN New York City public schools

 In New York City public schools, the New York City Department of Education (NYC DOE) requires additional steps.